Manitoba Municipal Heritage Site No. 76

 Designation Date: January 23, 1992

-Designation Authority: The Town of Souris
+Designation Authority: Souris (Town)

 Present Owner: Souris and District Heritage Club Inc.